Shooter-06/eCommerce-Team-Project/README.md

 # Project features
 In this project, I have different features that will be developed to simplify the work every Web Visitor or users:

-##As a seller:
-- As a seller, .
+## As a seller:
- -As a seller, you can modify and delete products for sale, check the inventory(track your production), check the least bought items, higly bought items (5 features).
- - As a seller, I have an option of either modifying or deleting my store profile(2 features).
- - As a seller, I can or will get notified for the items bought and i can track their shippmemts(2 features).
+- I can create, delete, update and view my product (4 features).
+ -I can check the inventory(the main page with all the products) (1 feature).
+ -I can create, update, delete and view my profile(4 features).
- - As a seller, I can perfom the CRUD on the reviews and comments on my products(4 features).
+ -I can create, update, delete and view on the reviews/comments on my products(4 features).
- - As a seller, I can view client service requests on sales and respond (2 features)
- - As a seller, I can make some items visible only for clients with accounts(1 feature).
- - As a seller, I am able to set my business open/closing hours(1 feature).
+ -

+## As a User:
+ - I can login, register, delete and logout from mu user account(4 features).
- - As a user, I can search and see different products with their details(2 features)  .
+ - I can search for products without creating a profile (1 feature).
- - As a user, I can create a profile account for premium premieu mitems() .
-Premieum items will be items that are not visible for people without accounts(1 feature).
- - As a user, I can add/delete/modify quantities for products to my shopping cart (3 features).
+ - I can comment on a product (3 features).
- - As a user, checkout my order (1 feature).
- - As a user, I can see and search for items without having to create a profile(1 feature).
+ - I can rate a product (1 feature).
- - As a user, I am able to delete my account (1 feature).
+ - I can add some products in the cart (1 feature)
- - As a user, I am able to track the sales that I made in the past
+ - I can get the to total price and the quantity of items in the cart (2 feature).
- - As a seller,I can check my history(sales trade analysis)(1 feature).
- - As a user, I will be able to see the products reviews(1 feature).
+ -

  # Project features explanation
 The feautures in our project will be used as the following: